 Gariahat is famous for its collection of various sarees in affordable price range, and in Dakhinapan you’ll find handicrafts and tribal accessories stores lined up, like chikankari, taant, silk etc. Although the stores of the latter rarely drop their price, you’ll find them to be decently priced anyway.

-Special Mentions – The streets of Kolkata offer some of the best street foods, one street must be mentioned in particular that is the Dacres Street.
+Special Mentions – The streets of Kolkata offer some of the best street foods, one street that must be mentioned in particular is the Dacres Street.

 Situated in Esplanade Row, this street offers the best in street foods at an extremely affordable price range.
-As this location is in close proximity to multiple offices and headquarters (like LIC, Peerless, SBI etc), so many employees come to eat there since the food is hygienic.
+As this location is in close proximity to multiple offices and headquarters (like LIC, Peerless, SBI, etc), so many employees come to eat there since the food is hygienic.

 You could also visit Sudder Street for boho chic clothes and accessories and the Khidderpore Dock which is notorious for its “branded” goods (you’ll know what I mean once you visit).
 Howrah Phool Bagan is famous for its flowers.